-Similarly, in the Rainbow Warrior arbitration, the Arbitral Tribunal held that, although the relevant treaty obligation had terminated with the passage of time, France's responsibility for its earlier breach remained.245
+gation had terminated with the passage of time, France's responsibility for its earlier breach remained.229

-(8) Both aspects of the principle are implicit in the decision of the International Court in Certain Phosphate Lands in Nauru.
+(8) Both aspects of the principle are implicit in the ICJ decision in the Certain Phosphate Lands in Nauru case.
 Australia argued there that a State responsibility claim relating to the period of its joint administration of the Trust Territory for Nauru (1947-1968) could not be brought decades later, even if the claim had not been formally waived.
-The Court rejected the argument, applying a liberal standard of laches or unreasonable delay.246 But it went on to say that:
+The Court rejected the argument, applying a liberal standard of laches or unreasonable delay.230 But it went on to say that:

-"it will be for the Court, in due time, to ensure that Nauru's delay in seising it will in no way cause prejudice to Australia with regard to both the establishment of the facts and the determination of the content of the applicable law."247
+[I]t will be for the Court, in due time, to ensure that Nauru's delay in seising [sic] it will in no way cause prejudice to Australia with regard to both the establishment of the facts and the determination of the content of the applicable law.231

-Evidently the Court intended to apply the law in force at the time the claim arose.
+Evidently, the Court intended to apply the law in force at the time the claim arose.
 Indeed that position was necessarily taken by Nauru itself, since its claim was based on a breach of the Trusteeship Agreement, which terminated at the date of its accession to independence in 1968.
-Its claim was that the responsibility of Australia, once engaged under the law in force at a given time, continued to exist even if the primary obligation had subsequently terminated.248
+Its claim was that the responsibility of Australia, once engaged under the law in force at a given time, continued to exist even if the primary obligation had subsequently terminated.232